RuilinYang-beta/mBERT_head_ablation/log.md

   - how computationally expensive are these?
   - how to rent computing power?
   - how to analyze the stats?
+* Stages of the project
+  - read paper
+  - check data
+  - fine-tune & hyperparam tuning
+  - baseline and evaluation
+  - ablation and evaluation
+  - analysis of ablation
+  - write paper

 * Progress
   - [done] connect with SSH